 Scott’s Scooters will be able use this information when making future business decisions.
 Now that they know the value of their company they can negotiate smarter and more efficiently.
 Furthermore, they can use this information to strategize ways to increase the value of their company.

 Reproductive cost analysis is attractive because it takes into consideration all the assets that your company has worked hard to acquire.
 However, it is important to be realistic when assigning values to your company’s assets.
-Keep in mind that this information is for your own personal gain.
-Therefore, it is important to keep in mind when executing this type of analysis.
-Business owners who can confidently walk into negotiations knowing the value of their business will be able to make smart business decisions.
+Keep in mind that this information is for your gain.
+Therefore, it is crucial to keep in mind when executing this type of analysis.
+Business owners who can confidently walk into negotiations knowing the value of their business will be able to make intelligent business decisions.
 This information can also be turned into a working document.
 This means you can add or take from it as your business grows.
 Using a working document will have you prepared for any negotiation or transaction at any time.
-Additionally, a prepared business owner is more likely to make smart business decisions which is imperative when determining the future of your company.
+Additionally, a prepared business owner is more likely to make intelligent business decisions, which is imperative when determining your company's future.